 CITY OF LA VERNE RESOURCES:

-Project WET Workshops
+Project WET Workshops (Cancelled)

 Project WET (Water Education for Teachers) is a program that directs teachers in creating environmentally friendly lessons and provides activities, reading, and discussion materials on a wide variety of water and environmental issues.
 Project WET workshops will cover the cost of a substitute for most school districts.

 EduBucks is a program offered by WEWAC (Water Education Water Awareness Committee-a regional conservation committee of which La Verne is a part) for funds to teachers seeking to actively engage students through creative classroom projects that increase students' awareness of the importance of water in Southern California.
 This is a regional program and applications are only accepted from teachers within the region.
 Applications are due in November.
 For more information visit:

 EduBucks Application 2018-2019

 The Water Scholar Program provides financial support to high school seniors planning to attend a two or four year college in the following school year.
 The program provides scholarships to students from the local region.
 Applications are due in January.
 For more information visit: